Chris Rearick: Sugar Land Skeeters

 On April 18, 2016, Rearick signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He was released by the Skeeters.
+In 35 appearances out of the bullpen for Sugar Land, he struggled to a 3-2 record and 6.61 ERA with 34 strikeouts across 32 2/3 innings pitched.
+Rearick was subsequently released by the Skeeters.

 Bridgeport Bluefish

 Rearick signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball to finish out the 2016 season.
 After starting the season with the Skeeters as a reliever, he converted to a starter with Bridgeport.
-Rearick resigned with the Bridgeport Bluefish for the 2017 season.
+In 7 games (6 starts) for the Bluefish, Rearick compiled a 2-3 record and 1.89 ERA with 29 strikeouts across 33 1/3 innings pitched.